 Key Data Points

 That was short-lived, as the Cruise unit suspended operations in October 2023 after a series of incidents.
 It returned its vehicles to public roads in May 2024.
-However, in December 2024, GM stopped funding its Cruise AV unit entirely, citing issues in the competitive robotaxi market, as well as the time and resources required to scale the business.
+However, in December 2024, GM stopped funding its Cruise AV unit entirely, citing issues in the competitive robotaxi market and the time and resources required to scale the business.

 NYSE: F